savitagup/901NodeIntro-1/Demos/Ch07-UsingExpress/1-SimpleServer/README.md

 1. Examine the code in `simple-express.js`

-1. Run simpleServer.js from a terminal / command prompt.
+1. Run simple-express.js from a terminal / command prompt.
-`node simpleServer`
+`node simple-express.js`

 1. Navigate to
 `http://localhost:3000`

 1. Stop the server.

-1. Now examine the code in simpleServer2.  and run simpleServer2 - what happens?